 Her Celebration of Life service will be held Saturday, February 22, 2020, 11:00 a.m., at FRENCH – Wyoming with a reception to follow.

 In lieu of flowers, donations may be made to any Leukemia or Breast Cancer funds.

 You will be missed dearly from your little scrimshaw, boo boo Bambi.

-To send flowers to Miriam's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Miriam Rachel Simmons, please visit our floral store.